Do you have questions or want to learn more about participating in WAC? Let us know!

 There are 3 ways to participate in the World Affairs Challenge Program, all of which lead to the Global Championship competition.

 A group of 3-8 people can form a team to join the WAC Open Competition, which begins with the Collaborative Question experience in January.
-The team will research a problem and outline a S.M.A.R.T. solution that they could potentially implement, and make a pitch presentation of their project to a panel of judges in the preliminary round championship in late February.
+The team will research a problem and outline a S.M.A.R.T. solution that they can implement, and make a pitch presentation of their project to a panel of judges in the preliminary round in late February.
 The top 20% of the teams registered in the WAC Open will qualify to expand their project & presentation and move on to present at the Global Championship in the spring.

 The Global Championship takes place in early April.
-The top teams from the preliminary rounds (WACVE, Intramural WACs, and the WAC Open Competition) will submit an updated video of their project research & proposed solution for judges to review, and then will meet with judges in a Q&A session.
+The top teams from the preliminary rounds (ARC, Intramural WACs, and the WAC Open Competition) will submit an updated video of their project research & proposed solution for judges to review, and then will meet with judges in a Q&A session.
 The top 3 middle and high school teams qualify to apply for a mini-grant to support their project implementation, and will be invited to present their project at the WAC Winner's Showcase in Denver, CO in May.

 Question about participating in WAC?
 Email us at WAC@worlddenver.org.